Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 .. image:: /images/guide/app_commands/this_option_is_required.png
     :width: 300

-Some parameter types have different modes of input.
+Other parameter types have different modes of input.

 For example, annotating to :class:`~discord.User` will show a selection of users to pick from in the current context and :class:`~discord.Attachment` will show a file-dropbox.